-For the year ended December 31, 2019, we paid an aggregate of approximately \$1,049,732 in cash and benefits to our executive officers.
-We do not pay our non-employee directors.
+For the year ended December 31, 2019, we paid an aggregate of \$1,036,432 in cash and benefits to our executive officers.
+During the year ended December 31, 2019, we did not pay our non-employee directors.
 For share incentive grants to our officers and directors, see "-Equity incentive plans."
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.